Kardashians Approve Of Kendall Jenner’s Pepsi Commercial? People Are Wondering How Kris Jenner Let This Happen

 Protecting the Kardashian brand

 Kim, Khloe, and Kourtney Kardashian are very protective over their family brand and how they are viewed by their fans, potential customers, and the public in general.
-Recently, the three Keeping Up With The Kardashians stars took legal action against their brother Rob Kardashian’s on-again-off-again fiancee Blac Chyna who was attempting to get the rights to the name Angela Kardashian once she gets married.
+Recently, the three Keeping Up With the Kardashians stars took legal action against their brother Rob Kardashian’s on-again-off-again fiancee Blac Chyna who was attempting to get the rights to the name Angela Kardashian once she gets married.

 A post shared by Kim Kardashian West (@kimkardashian) on

-Not only did the Kardashian sisters block Blac Chyna, whose real name is Angela White, from profiting off of the Kardashian name in any way, they also made sure that Chyna would not be able to make any money off of her daughter Dream Kardashian’s name either.
+Not only did the Kardashian sisters block Blac Chyna, whose real name is Angela White, from profiting off of the Kardashian name in any way, but they made sure that Chyna would not be able to make any money off of her daughter Dream Kardashian’s name either.

-According to Daily Mail, Blac Chyna’s official request was denied to trademark the Kardashian name in early April.
+According to Daily Mail, Blac Chyna’s official request to trademark the Kardashian name in early April was denied.

-The Kardashian sisters have worked hard to build a brand a reputation that has served them well over the years.
+The Kardashian sisters have worked hard to build a brand and reputation that has served them well over the years.
 The Kardashians and Jenners are America’s most popular reality television stars and they are very careful with what they do and do not associate themselves with.

 RELATED POSTS BY THE INQUISITR